Eric-Ward475/Mythology-Notes/README.md

 - Son of Zeus and the nymph Maia
 - Second youngest Olympian
-- Symbols include the caduceus, winged sandals and cap, stork, and tortoise **Hestia**
+- Symbols include the caduceus, winged sandals and cap, stork, and tortoise

+**Hestia**
 - Goddess of the hearth, fire and of the right ordering of domesticity and the family
 - Sister to Zeus, Poseidon, Hades, Demeter and Hera
-- First child of Chronus and Rhea
+- First child of Cronus and Rhea